Recognition and Gratitude

 Firstly, I recognized a seemingly hidden pattern, a pattern I’d done automatically from habits formed in my past and which I hadn’t even recognized as a pattern until the moment I did it!
 I recognized it!
 That is so important, because if we don’t know what we’re doing incorrectly/wrong/disruptive/harmful/whatever, we can’t CHANGE IT!
 But I can change that!
 I know I can, because I have been.
 For four years, and I still continue to do so and expect more lessons on more things I can change for the better.

 And for that, I’m so thankful.
 I feel like gratitude must be mentioned here because 1) I cannot express the feeling of gratitude that I have for even recognizing it, but that 2) it is such a powerful tool to keep our heads above the water in any condition we’re in.
 Last night, after about eight hours from the first one, I ingested a second pill, whole, because I was in more pain.
 Today, I only took one and a half, and I’m controlling the rest of the pain with Tylenol and Advil.
 Tomorrow morning (which will be today, Wednesday, December 6 if I get this scheduled to publish in time) I will bring my remaining one-and-a-half-pills-out-of-five with me to my doctor and hand them over to him.
 I kept up my end of the deal, now I want that sh… uh, crap… out of my house.
-I’ve still got a long way to go to get past this surgery, and perhaps I’ll need to the drugs later on during the course of my diagnosis, however that may end up.
+I’ve still got a long way to go to get past this surgery, and perhaps I’ll need to have the drugs later on during the course of my diagnosis, however that may end up.
 But at this time, TODAY, I don’t need them.
 I don’t want them, and although there is something screaming inside of me to hang on to it, I remember the damn Beast that was hunting me down but couldn’t take me; Death wasn’t allowed to release the Beast just yet.
 It was beyond his control, as well as mine, no matter how much I begged for it then.

 Today, I’m grateful for my life, what I currently have, what I’ve been blessed to learn, and that I have support around me by people who care enough to help me, from my family (Mom and Dad, brothers, nephews, nieces) to my awesome friends in recovery, to my counselors and The Rooms.
 I’m a lucky dude these days, and if I can do this… so can anyone that wants it as badly as I do.